 Gary and his beautiful wife have been married for 12 years and they have two energetic and beautiful daughters.
 They recently moved back to North Carolina, where they enjoy a warmer winter.
 Gary’s favorite place, however, is Chicago, but only in the warmer months!

 Gary says that the best advice he’s every received is “to always count the cost of what we do, and to ensure those costs make Kingdom sense.”
-He is absolutely investing in the Kingdom as he sharpens men on February 29th.
+He is absolutely investing in the Kingdom as he sharpens men.
 And what a great investment each man will be making, as they walk away better equipped in their roles as husbands, fathers and Kingdom men who take a stand.